Expat tax break to be shortened

-The 30% facility is available for employees who are recruited from outside the Netherlands to work here temporarily.
-If they satisfy the conditions, they need not pay tax on up to 30% of their salary.
-This government measure helps them cover additional costs resulting from working in the Netherlands, such as travel expenses, additional housing costs and day-to-day expenses.
+The 30% facility is available to employees who are recruited from outside the Netherlands to work here temporarily.
+If they satisfy conditions for the 30% facility, they are exempt from paying tax on up to 30% of their salary.
+This government measure helps them cover the additional costs they incur from working in the Netherlands, such as travel expenses, additional housing costs and day-to-day expenses.

-The government wants to shorten the duration of the 30% facility from 8 to 5 years from 1 January 2019 as part of the 2019 Tax Plan.
-Employees who arrive in the Netherlands on or after that date will enjoy the tax break for up to 5 years.
+The government has shortened the duration of the 30% facility from 8 to 5 years.
+Employees who arrive in the Netherlands in or after 2019 will be able to apply the tax break for up to 5 years.

 Reasons for the shorter duration

-The Ministry of Finance had the 30% facility evaluated by an independent consultancy in 2017.
-The evaluation concluded:
+In 2017 the Ministry of Finance had the 30% facility evaluated by an independent consultancy.
+The conclusions of the evaluation were as follows:

-- the additional costs covered by the 30% facility decline over time;
+- The additional costs that the 30% facility is intended to cover decline over time.